josemotta/IoT.Starter.Pi.Lumi/README.md

 #### Home Intelligence with Raspberry Pi

-### An INFRARED embryo for Home Intelligence using Raspberry Pi with Linux.
+### IoT.Starter.Pi.Thing growing into an embryo of a universal IR remote control.

 ## Introduction